 - 4.6 Based on the practical assessment result, limitation(s) may be imposed on the UAPL (e.g. restricted to Multi-rotor UA only, restricted to Multi-rotor UA less than 7kg only, etc.).
-Limitation(s) can be removed by undergoing a "removal of limitations" practical assessment with the UATOs. - 4.7 Upon passing the practical assessment, the holder of the UAPL may apply to the Authority to remove limitation(s) imposed on its licence. - 4.8 An application to remove limitation(s) imposed on a UAPL must be accompanied by the practical assessment results of the applicant (uploaded to CAPELS by the AFE and tagged to the applicant). - Note: An application to remove limitation(s) does not extend the validity of the UAPL.
+Limitation(s) can be removed by undergoing a "removal of limitations" practical assessment with the UATOs. - 4.7 Upon passing the practical assessment, the holder of the UAPL may apply to the Authority to remove limitation(s) imposed on its licence. - 4.8 An application to remove limitation(s) imposed on a UAPL must be accompanied by the practical assessment results of the applicant (uploaded by the AFE).

+Note: An application to remove limitation(s) does not extend the validity of the UAPL.
 To extend the validity of the UAPL, see paragraphs 4.9 to 4.13.